pgorman/dangerjaunt/dangerjaunt.md

 ## Henchmen, Hirelings, and Experts ##

-Henchmen and hirelings work for the player characters, although they are non-player characters controlled by the referee.
+Henchmen and hirelings work for the player characters, although they are non-player characters (NPC's) controlled by the referee.

 Hirelings are normal humans with a single hit die and no attack bonus --- regular folks looking to pick up a gold piece or two as a porter or link-boy.
 They work for a fixed rate, do not share in treasure, and gain no experience.